-Work in progress-10%, dates TBD
+Work in progress-5%, dates TBD

-All groups will share their work in progress for seminar discussion at least twice and receive a shared grade.
+All groups will share their work in progress for seminar discussion and receive a shared grade.
 We will create a calendar for these workshops during our second seminar meeting.

-Portfolio-30%, December 21
+Portfolio-30%, due April 19